Evolution of structural, magnetic and transport properties in MnBi2-xSbxTe4: Results

 \subsection{Structural properties}

-X-ray diffraction from cleaved surfaces of all compositions show the same series of sharp reflections, which suggests all compositions investigated have the same structure.
+X-ray diffraction from cleaved surfaces of all compositions show the same series of sharp \textit{(00l)} reflections, which suggests all compositions investigated have the same structure.
 This is further confirmed by the x-ray powder diffraction measurements performed on crystals gently ground with fine silicon powder.
-Our x-ray diffraction measurements do not suggest any ordering of Bi and Sb in the doped compositions or the formation of other Mn\textit{B}$_{2n}$Te$_{3n+1}$ (\textit{B}=Bi or Sb or mixture) phases with n$>$1.\cite{aliev2019novel} Reitveld refinement suggests 3-5\%wt of Bi(Sb)$_2$Te$_3$ in the ground crystal, which is as expected and comes from the residual flux on the crystal surface.
+Our x-ray diffraction measurements do not suggest any ordering of Bi and Sb in the doped compositions or the formation of other Mn\textit{B}$_{2n}$Te$_{3n+1}$ (\textit{B}=Bi or Sb or mixture) phases with n$>$1.\cite{aliev2019novel} Reitveld refinement suggests 3-5\%wt of Bi$_{2-x}$Sb$_x$Te$_3$ in the ground crystal, which likely comes from the residual flux on the crystal surface.
+As reported before,\cite{yan2019crystal} ferromagnetic Mn-doped Bi$_{2-x}$Sb$_x$Te$_3$ might affect the magnetic susceptibility at low fields.

 Figure\,\ref{XRD-1} shows the diffraction pattern of MnSb$_2$Te$_4$ and a Reitveld refinement as an example.
-The results of the Reitveld fit of some selected compositions are summarized in Table I. With increasing Sb content, the \textit{a}-lattice decreases following Vegards law.
+The results of the Reitveld fit of some selected compositions are summarized in Table I. With increasing Sb content, the \textit{a}-lattice parameter decreases following Vegard's law.
 The \textit{c}-lattice parameter of MnSb$_2$Te$_4$ is slightly smaller than that of MnBi$_2$Te$_4$.
-While the Mn-Te and Bi(Sb)-Te bondlengths show little change with doping, Mn-Te-Mn bond angle decreases linearly from 93 degree for MnBi$_2$Te$_4$ to 90.75 degree for MnSb$_2$Te$_4$.
-In contrast, Bi-Te-Bi bond angle increases gradually with doping from 90.8 degree for MnBi$_2$Te$_4$ to 92.6 degree for MnSb$_2$Te$_4$.
-The doping induced change in nearest neighbor Mn-Mn distance and Mn-Te-Mn bond angle might be of particular importance in understanding the in-plane magnetic interactions.
+While the Mn-Te bondlength shows little change with doping, the Mn-Te-Mn bond angle decreases linearly from 93 degree for MnBi$_2$Te$_4$ to 90.75 degree for MnSb$_2$Te$_4$.
+Both Pn-Te1 (Pn=pnictogen) and Pn-Te2 bonds contract with increasing Sb content.
+Pn-Te2-Pn bond angle shows little compositional dependence.
+In contrast, Pn-Te1-Pn bond angle increases gradually with doping from 90.8 degree for MnBi$_2$Te$_4$ to 92.6 degree for MnSb$_2$Te$_4$.
+The doping induced change in nearest neighbor Mn-Mn distance, i.e., the \textit{a}-lattice parameter, and Mn-Te-Mn bond angle might be of particular importance in understanding the in-plane magnetic interactions.